openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

 ```bash
 python3 -m venv nncf_ptq_env
 ```
-You should also install all the packages required to instantiate the model object, for example DL fraework.
-After that you need to install NNCF on top of the environment:
+Install all the packages required to instantiate the model object, for example, DL framework.
+After that, install NNCF on top of the environment:
 ```bash
 pip install nncf
 ```